 Who is at Risk?

-People, especially children, who are unvaccinated or have received only one dose of the measles vaccine (MMR) are at risk.
+Children who are unvaccinated or have received only one dose of the measles vaccine (MMR) are most at risk.
 People with weakened immune systems, pregnant women, and frequent travelers are at a significant risk of infection.

 How Can I Prevent Measles?

-In some cases, children may need to get vaccinated again.
-This is because an infection could take away immunity, and children may be more likely to get infected even though they recovered before.
+In some cases, children may need another vaccine.
+Infection could take away immunity, and children are more likely to get infected despite prior recovery.

 What Do I Do If I Was Exposed to Measles?

 If you believe that you have been exposed to measles, notify your healthcare provider immediately.
-Your healthcare provider will organize a way to conduct samples and tests without putting others at risk.
+Your healthcare provider will organize a way to collect samples and conduct tests without putting others at risk.
 If you are unvaccinated, you may be advised to stay home in quarantine for 21 days.
-If you are vaccinated, you do not need to be quarantined and can go about your normal day.

 Common Misconceptions About Measles:

 This claim is false.
 The MMR Vaccine has no connection to autism later in life.
 This claim has been debunked many times by scientists and medical professionals.
-This conspiracy began with a 1998 medical paper connecting the MMR Vaccine to autism.
-However the paper was declared fraudulent as the data lacked key points that would have been provided in a traditional study.
+This misconception began with a 1998 medical paper connecting the MMR Vaccine to autism.
+The paper was declared fraudulent as the data lacked key points that were necessary in a traditional study.

 This claim is false.
 The two-dose MMR vaccine is 97% effective in preventing measles and provides immunity to infection and transmission.

 This claim is partially true, but misleading.
-Vitamin A does not provide the same treatment or immunity as the MMR Vaccine, but can help with patient recovery because it boosts the immune system.
-However, what makes vitamin A dangerous is the risk of Vitamin A toxicity, which can cause organ damage and adverse side effects.
-Do not take Vitamin A on your own, and instead consult with a medical professional and follow their supplement prescription.
+Vitamin A can improve patient recovery because it boosts the immune system.
+However, excessive consumption can cause Vitamin A toxicity leading to organ damage and adverse side effects.
+Do not take Vitamin A on your own.
+Consult with a medical professional and follow their supplement prescription.

 This claim is false.
-In the United States, measles had essentially been wiped out and hadn’t been an issue for decades due to vaccination.
+In the United States, measles had essentially been wiped out.

 What Can I Do For The Community?

-The most important thing you can do for the community is to spread the word about vaccination and express support for nationwide vaccination efforts.
+The most important thing you can do is advocate for vaccination and support nationwide vaccination efforts.
 As of May 2025, Texas is experiencing the worst outbreaks with over 722 confirmed cases.
-And it isn’t only Texas, outbreaks are happening all over the country.
 Petitions are a great way to voice your beliefs.
 Lets protect our community and in turn, our state and country.

-While I’m aware many students here at DHS are vaccinated, it’s important to stay updated on public health.
-Public health safety protects the well-being of our community by preventing the spread of diseases and promoting healthy habits like good hygiene.
-It also ensures people are aware of the symptoms and risks.
-Every effort to address public health issues, improve sanitation, and educate the general public about measles is crucial in keeping our community safe.
-In times of crisis, such as outbreaks, effective public health minimizes the negative impact on those vulnerable to infection and illness.
+Public health safety protects the well-being of a community by preventing the spread of disease and promoting healthy habits like good hygiene.
+It also ensures people are aware of symptoms and risks.
+Every effort to address public health issues, improve sanitation, and educate the general public about measles is crucial in keeping everyone.
+In times of crisis, such as outbreaks, effective public health minimizes the impact on those vulnerable to infection and illness.

 Petition Against the Unvaccination Act